Behind the camera: Arthur Sasse

 Caveo Sileo, assignment editor … Liked it, but the chief editor didn’t

-Albert Einstein was born at Ulm in Württemberg on March 14, 1879 in what was then known as the German Empire.
+Albert Einstein was born in Ulm in Württemberg on March 14, 1879, in what was then known as the German Empire.
 He was born in a secular Jewish family of Hermann and Pauline Einstein.
 His father ran an electrochemical business.
 Einstein had a normal education and didn’t suffer from autism, dyslexia, and/or attention deficit disorder.
 In 1894 Albert’s father’s electrochemical business went belly up and the family moved to Pavia, Italy.
-Albert stayed behind to finish his highschool but even though he passed all his courses decided to leave early before graduation and didn’t get his diploma so he could be with his family.
+Albert stayed behind to finish his high school but even though he passed all his courses decided to leave early before graduation and didn’t get his diploma so he could be with his family.

-He eventually moved to Switzerland to finish his highschool and he continued on at the Eidgenössische Technische Hochschule (ETH Zurich) University, finishing a teaching diploma in the year 1900.
+He eventually moved to Switzerland to finish his high school and he continued on at the Eidgenössische Technische Hochschule (ETH Zurich) University, finishing a teaching diploma in the year 1900.
 He wasn’t able to find any work as a professor and a friend got him a job at the Swiss Patent Office in 1902.
-In January 6, 1903 he married Mileva Marić a fellow student at ETH and longtime girlfriend.
+On January 6, 1903, he married Mileva Marić a fellow student at ETH and longtime girlfriend.
 The two had three children, the earliest a girl, Lieserl, was born out of wedlock and after her birth disappeared.
 In 1919 Einstein divorced Mileva and wed his cousin Elsa Löwenthal (born Einstein, Löwenthal was her first husband’s name) a few months later.

 Throughout 1905 he published a number of papers later called the Annus Mirabilis Papers.
 Included in these papers was one titled, Does the Inertia of a Body Depend Upon Its Energy Content?
 Which contained the famous E=mc2 equation.
 He left the Patent office and taught at a number of Universities in Europe eventually settling down in Berlin in 1914.
 He stayed in Berlin, until 1933, where he was the director of the Kaiser Wilhelm Institute for Physics.